 The chief legend of Chandika Sthan relates to the creation of the Shakti Peethas.
-Sati, the daughter of Prajapati Daksha, was married to the god Shiva versus his wishes.
-Daksha arranged a great yajna but did not invite Sati and also Shiva.
-Uninvited, Sati reached the yajna-site, where Daksha ignored Sati as well as Shiva.
+Sati, the daughter of Prajapati Daksha, was married to the god Shiva despite his wishes.
+Daksha arranged a great yajna but did not invite Sati and Shiva.
+Uninvited, Sati reached the yajna site, where Daksha ignored Sati as well as Shiva.

 Being a Shakti Peetha Sthan, the temple is incredibly religious.
 It is among the sixty-four Shakti Peethas existing in India.
 It is a spiritual center of Shaktism.
 Regional people over here have faith that the place can mystically treat all eye disorders.
 A lot of people in Bihar crowd the temple to get the blissful true blessings of Mother Shakti.

 Earlier it had got a quite little entryway but in the 20th century, its entryway was transformed into a larger one.
 Chandika Sthan’s development was done by 40-50 years back by Rai Bahadur Kedar Nath Goinka, once again in the year 1991, Shyam Sunder Bhangad had done.
 Still, the improvement work is going on in the mandir.